BryceDecker/WordCloud/README.md

 http://www.asapsports.com/show_player.php?id=13888

 ## :triangular_ruler: Skills and Methods
-**Web Scraping** - Performed web scraping through the use of the bs4 library.
-Encoding detectors were used to identify all links on the page and BeautifulSoup package was utilized to pull all text from the selected links.
-Used understanding of website tags to scrape desired text, in particular we scraped 'b' and 'td' tags as the format varied - a variation due to the fact that some of these interviews are over 15 years old.
+**Web Scraping** - We conducted web scraping using the bs4 library to extract data.
+Encoding detectors were employed to identify all the links on the page, and the BeautifulSoup package was utilized to extract the text from the selected links.
+By leveraging my understanding of website tags, I targeted specific text elements, such as 'b' and 'td' tags, considering the variations in formatting caused by the age of certain interviews, some of which date back over 15 years

-**Natural Language Processing (NLP)** - Once we aggregate the text from each interview into a single array we are ready to begin processing our data.
-We utilized the natural language tool kit (nltk) library to do so.
-The word_tokenize and stopwords packages were used to efficiently remove punctuation and transition words.
-Additionally, the removal of common words which had no value through the use of a for loop and if statements was performed.
+**Natural Language Processing (NLP)** - After aggregating the text from each interview into a single array, we proceeded to process our data.
+To accomplish this, we employed the natural language toolkit (NLTK) library.
+Specifically, we utilized the word_tokenize and stopwords packages to effectively eliminate punctuation and transition words.
+Moreover, we implemented a for loop and if statements to remove common words that held no significant value.

 **Data Visualization** - The first task of creating our visualization was choosing an impactful and clear image for our mask.
 Next, we ensured the image format was in-line with the requirements for a word cloud object (e.g. 255 for background).
 Finally, we implemented the wordcloud library to indentify the colors in our mask (ImageColorGenerator) and create the image (WordCloud).